 Here is a brief biography of each new inductee:

 Eddie Biedenbach: The Pittsburgh native was a two-time All-ACC selection during three years as a starting guard at N.C.
 State.
 Biedenbach averaged 12 points a game his sophomore year and 16.7 as a junior.
 He was his team’s MVP his senior year.
 A masterful ballhandler and defender, Biedenbach was drafted in two sports — by the NBA’s Lakers and the ABA’s Nets, plus the NFL’s Cowboys — and played one year in the NBA before being turning to coaching.
 He was a key assistant on N.C.
 State’s 1974 national title team and held head jobs at Davidson and UNC Asheville.
 At Asheville, he led the program for 17 seasons, amassing 256 wins and taking the Bulldogs to the NCAA Tournament three times.
-A four-time Big South Coach of the Year and the winningest coach in league history, he is now an assistant on the staff at UNC Wilmington.
+A four-time Big South Coach of the Year and the winningest coach in league history, he most recently served as an assistant on the staff at UNC Wilmington.

 A.J.
 Carr: The soft-spoken Carr has been called one of the most respected men in North Carolina sports.
 Although known as a veteran sportswriter (42 years at the Raleigh News & Observer, plus stops at his hometown Wallace Enterprise and the Greensboro Daily News), he also had a rewarding career as an athlete.
 Carr was an all-conference basketball player three years at Wallace-Rose Hill High and team MVP in 1960, the same year he was all-conference in football.
 He was a four-year starter in baseball and team MVP in 1959.
 He holds nine state titles in Senior Games age-group basketball shooting and 12 Wake County championships.
 A member of the Guilford College Sports Hall Sports of Fame, Carr was named the N.C.
 Sportswriter of the Year in 1978 and 2008 and won three national awards for college baseball writing.